 Healthy Eating Practices:

-Children learn more about nutritious foods and eat at the right time, avoiding delays or procrastination, which is not good for health.
+Children learn more about nutritious foods and eat at the right time, avoiding delays or procrastination, which is not suitable for their health.

 Opportunities for physical fitness are provided, such as exercise sessions and combining dance and song activities, outdoor play, and other structured activities.